View all Close all

 If your Biometric Residence Permit is lost, stolen or damaged whilst outside the UK, you should report it.You will not be able to order a replacement BRP.
 You should instead apply for a replacement BRP visa which is a single entry visa which you can use to return to the UK.
 Once you return to the UK you will then be able to apply for a replacement BRP.
 This application must be made within 1 month of your return to the UK.

-If any of the details on your Biometric Residence Permit change, you must report the change of circumstances to the Home Office.
+If any of the details on your Biometric Residence Permit change, you must report the change of circumstances to UK Visas and Immigration (UKVI) .

-If you have a valid BRP and have changed your address, you can report this without having to apply for a new Biometric Residence Permit using this form.
-This form can also be used to inform the Home Office of other changes of circumstance such as criminal convictions, separation from a partner or if a child stops living with you permanently.
+If you have a valid BRP and have changed your address, you can report this without having to apply for a new Biometric Residence Permit using the paper formor applying online.

 If you have changed your name (including after marriage), nationality, facial appearance, date of birth or gender then you must report the change and apply for a new Biometric Residence Permit straight away.